luigilatorre/Europe-Climate-Change-Dashboard/README.md

 - Visualize preferences for different energy sources across European countries.
 - Compare attitudes across countries using geographic maps and bar charts.

-Key features of the dashboard include dynamic filters, color-coded heatmaps, and clear labels to enhance user interaction and understanding.
+Key features of the dashboard, available in the file [`Climate_Change_Dashboard.twbx`](visualizations/Climate_Change_Dashboard.twbx), include dynamic filters, color-coded heatmaps, and clear labels to enhance user interaction and understanding.
 The choices for visualizations were grounded in best practices, ensuring that the data is represented clearly and meaningfully.

 ## Insights from the Data